Weave a delicate Tudor-inspired locket pendant using Delica beads and seed beads.

 I took inspiration from pictures of jewellery thought to be worn by Jane Seymour for this project; in this instance a stunning lapis lazuli and filigree metal locket.
 I re-imagined it with seed beads and beautiful semi-precious cabochons.

-The glass cabochon shown here features a love sonnet by Shakespeare, another famous Tudor from a few generations later than Jane.
-You can buy them here or you could use any 18x25mm cabochon of your choice inside.
+The glass cabochon shown here features a love sonnet by Shakespeare; another famous Tudor from a few generations later than Jane.
+You can buy my handmade cabochons here or you could use any 18x25mm cabochon of your choice inside.

-A knowledge of peyote stitch is necessary for this project and a little experience of bezelling cabochons would be helpful.
+A knowledge of peyote stitch is necessary for this project and a little experience of bezelling cabochons with beads would be helpful.

 Previously published in the Beadworkers Guild Journal.